mikeblaa/book-notes/README.md

 * Lean Software Development: An Agile Toolkit: An Agile Toolkit (Agile Software Development Series) by Mary Poppendieck, Tom Poppendieck
 * The Art of Business Value by Mark Schwartz
 * The Upside of Irrationality: The Unexpected Benefits of Defying Logic at Work and at Home by Dan Ariely
+* Recoding America: Why Government Is Failing in the Digital Age and How We Can Do Better

 ### To Read